itteco/oembed-api/README.md

 ## For your site

-If you publish Twitter Cards or Open Graph, Iframely can also convert those into [oEmbed](http://oembed.com) so that you publish to developers who auto-discover  oEmbed.
+If you publish Twitter Cards or Open Graph, Iframely can also convert those into [oEmbed](http://oembed.com) so that you also publish your embeds to developers who auto-discover  oEmbed.

 For it, you just add the following markup into `<head>` section of your page: